LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/setup.md

 look in the Settings dialog under the section "Build, Execution, Deployment > Build Tools > Gradle" in the "Gradle JDK" location drop-down menu.
-If you want to use your custom JDK (e.g. under Linux you want to try OpenJDK instead), please make sure that it has a suitable version, according to [this page](https://docs.gradle.org/8.2/userguide/compatibility.html), so between 8 and 21.
+If you want to use your custom JDK (e.g. under Linux you want to try OpenJDK instead), please make sure that it has a suitable version, according to [this page](https://docs.gradle.org/current/userguide/compatibility.html), so between 8 and 21.

-Finally, since building this project requires a lot of RAM due to its multi-module structure and to the fact that it is quite a complex project, please make sure that the `gradle.properties` file in the root folder contains proper memory settings for the JVM and the Kotlin compile daemon:
+Finally, since building this project requires a quite lot of RAM due to its multi-module structure and to the fact that it is quite a complex project, please make sure that the `gradle.properties` file in the root folder contains proper memory settings for the JVM and the Kotlin compile daemon:

 ```properties
 org.gradle.jvmargs=-Xmx4096M -Dfile.encoding=UTF-8 -Dkotlin.daemon.jvm.options\="-Xmx4096M"